MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-osx.md

 ---
-title: Deploy an agent on macOS
+title: Deploy a build and release agent on macOS
-description: Deploy a macOS agent to build and deploy your iOS application. ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn how to deploy a macOS agent to build and deploy your iOS application for VSTS and Team Foundation Server (TFS) ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd